-If it is decided that a animal needs to be rehomed as it is unhappy or we can no longer keep it, then APTCOO will find a home where the animal is going to be healthy and happy for the rest of its life.
+If it is decided that a pet needs to be rehomed as it is unhappy or we can no longer keep it, then APTCOO will find a home where the pet is going to be healthy and happy for the rest of its life.

-Examples of animals that we may have in school:
+Examples of pets that we may have in school:

 - Fish, as they are seen as easy to keep, we will ensure that the tank is of a good size, well positioned (by an electric supply and out of direct sunlight), has the correct equipment to monitor water quality and has plenty of enrichment and places to hide. - Rabbits and Guinea Pigs; these need to live in a pair and need a large house and exercise area with a constant supply of hay and lots of enrichment, including areas to dig.
 They will need protection from predators such as foxes, and an area to access where they won't be disturbed by the learners.
-These animals don't tend to be keen on handling so this should be kept to a minimum and should always be supervised. - Birds they need to live in the correct sized cage, this should be large enough so that the bird can spread its wings, even with any other birds or items that may be in the cage.
+These animals don't tend to be keen on handling so this should be kept to a minimum and should always be supervised. - Dogs need to have an owner and go home with them at night and must be trained in the environment, they should be well socialised and fully insured to be in school.
+Dogs need to be under control and supervised at all times; they require a quiet place where they can choose to go for alone time (dogs like regular sleep and rest throughout the day).
+Like all dogs, they will need to be well exercised, given a good diet and provided with enrichment to keep them happy.
+Only dogs that have been approved by the senior leadership team, have the relevant health passports, risk assessments and insurance are allowed at any of the school premises. - Birds they need to live in the correct sized cage, this should be large enough so that the bird can spread its wings, even with any other birds or items that may be in the cage.
 Remember that the smaller the cage, the more time the bird will need to spend outside of it to get the necessary exercise and mental stimulation.
 Make sure that there are enough perches in the cage so that the bird is free to walk and jump around the cage.
 If positioned correctly, a bird should be able to fly between perches too.
 Natural wood and rope perches are ideal.
 Birds also need plenty of toys in their cage to enable to play with these will need to be taken out of the cage for cleaning regularly.
 Birds also need to have options for bathing either a specific bird bathtub or a spray bottle which provides a 'shower' alternative (the water should be on a mist setting and should be aimed above the bird and not directly at it).
-Food and water should be readily available and changed regularly...and birds love interaction on a regular basis.
+Food and water should be readily available and changed regularly....and birds love interaction on a regular basis.

 Animals have very acute hearing.
 Loud bangs and whistles may cause them actual pain in their ears.
-But by following these simple guidelines your animals need not suffer.
+But by following these simple guidelines your pets need not suffer.

-Small animals and fireworks
+Small pets and fireworks